 2000 years prior, there had been another man who believed in intercessory prayer.
 Beaten and tortured and then impaled to a cross, he had raised his eyes to the heavens and said,” God, forgive them, for they know not what they do.”
 This piece is on folks who follow that man more closely than any other religious group or sect on earth – the Amish.

 The Amish are an orthodox Anabaptist Christian sect that believes in remaining as close to Jesus Christ’s teachings as possible.
-I am reading about them and I love what I am reading.
-As I read on, the contrast between the Amish and the rest of us appears stark.
+The more I read about them, the more I love what I am reading…. and the more stark the contrast between the Amish and the rest of us appears.

 Let’s get to know them a bit.
 Very interesting folk they certainly are, sprinkled sparsely over parts of the US, like roses growing inside a cesspool of consumption.
 (Yes, I said cesspool.
 Only in America does a father gift his 8-year old son an Uzi automatic assault rifle for Christmas.
 This actually happened in 2010 in Manchester, Conn.
 The boy accidentally shot himself in the head and died on the spot).